Extension of the past lifetime and its connection to the cumulative entropy: Sequence of weighted distributions

-is decreasing in $x\in(0,1)$ for all $\alpha\geq1$, and hence $X_1$ is ILR.
-(Note that $T(x)$ is convex, according to Remark \ref{rem:DRHR}.)
+is decreasing in $x\in(0,1)$ for all $\alpha\geq1$ and, hence, $X_1$ is ILR.
+(Note that $T(x)$ is convex according to Remark \ref{rem:DRHR}.)
 On the other hand, we have

-It is easy to show that the right-hand-side of (\ref{D:second}) is not decreasing in $x$ for all $\alpha\geq1$ and thus $X_2$ is not ILR. {$\Box$} \end{example} \begin{proposition} Let $q(x)$ be a nonnegative function of $x>0$.
-If $q(x)\tau_1(x)$ is a decreasing function of $x>0$, then $q(x)\tau_n(x)$ is also a decreasing function of $x>0$, for all $n=1,2,\cdots$. \end{proposition} \begin{proof} We just show that under the hypothesis, the function $q(x)\tau_2(x)$ is a decreasing function of $x>0$.
-From Equations (\ref{cdf:F:n+1}) and (\ref{pdf:F:n+1}), we have
+It is easy to show that the right-hand side of (\ref{D:second}) is not decreasing in $x$ for all $\alpha\geq1$ and, thus, $X_2$ is not ILR. \end{example} \begin{proposition} Let $q(x)$ be a nonnegative function of $x>0$.
+If $q(x)\tau_1(x)$ is a decreasing function of $x>0$, then $q(x)\tau_n(x)$ is also a decreasing function of $x>0$ for all $n=1,2,\ldots$. \end{proposition} \begin{proof} We just show that under the hypothesis, the function $q(x)\tau_2(x)$ is a decreasing function of $x>0$.
+From (\ref{cdf:F:n+1}) and (\ref{pdf:F:n+1}), we have